kidaa30/ohimanual/1_learn_concguide/TR_Philosophy.md

 Models will vary greatly depending on data available; there are many ways to potentially measure the delivery of this goal.

-> Unfortunately it was not possible to determine the proportion of jobs affiliated with strictly leisure travel in the Global 2013, for example.
+> Unfortunately it was not possible to determine the proportion of jobs affiliated with strictly leisure travel in the 2013 Global Assessment, for example.
 It was assumed all travel and tourism employment was related to tourism and recreation values.
 Additionally, it is true that not every tourist stays in a hotel and not everyone staying in a hotel is a tourist.